 - Marriage or Civil Partnership

-Whilst it is not a recognised protected characteristic, social deprivation (these factors include mental illness, poverty, poor education and low socioeconomic status) should be considered.
+Whilst they are not a recognised as a legal protected characteristic, the needs of the Armed Forces and Veterans as well as those identified as having a level of social deprivation (these factors include mental illness, poverty, poor education and low socioeconomic status) should be considered.

-NHS Derby and Derbyshire Clinical Commissioning Group is committed to meeting the Public Sector Equality Duty and will do this in a number of ways including:
+Derby and Derbyshire Integrated Care Board is committed to meeting the Public Sector Equality Duty and will do this in a number of ways including:

 - Ensuring all staff understand their duties around Equality and this will be included in all staff job descriptions

-- Reporting progress through the EDS2 template every year
+- Reporting progress through the EDS2 (now EDS2022) template every year

 - Developing Equality Objectives and reporting progress against delivery